qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In the :guilabel:`Rendering` menu you can define label and feature options.
 In the :guilabel:`Label options` you find the scale-based visibility setting now.
 You can prevent |qg| from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
 In the :guilabel:`Feature options` you can define if every part of a multipart feature is to be labeled.
-In |qg| 2.0 now it's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.
+It's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.